verils/gotemplate4j/README.md

 ## Limitations

 - The format of **print** functions in Java are different from Golang
-- Achieved only a few built-in fuctions
+- Achieved only a few built-in functions
 - The procedure of PipeNode is weak

 ## Waht is Next?